Nusantara (term)

 Nusantara is the Indonesian name of Maritime Southeast Asia (or parts of it).
 It is an Old Javanese term that literally means "outer islands".
 In Indonesia, it is generally taken to mean the Indonesian Archipelago.

-Outside of Indonesia, the term has been adopted to refer the Malay Archipelago.
+Outside of Indonesia, the term has been adopted to refer to the Malay Archipelago.

-The word Nusantara is taken from an oath by Gajah Mada in 1336, as written in the Old Javanese Pararaton and Nagarakretagama.
+The word Nusantara is taken from an oath by Gajah Mada in 1336, as written in the Old Javanese Pararaton.
 Gajah Mada was a powerful military leader and prime minister of Majapahit credited with bringing the empire to its peak of glory.
-Gajah Mada delivered an oath called Palapa oath, in which he vowed not to eat any food containing spices until he had conquered all of Nusantara under the glory of Majapahit.
+Gajah Mada delivered an oath called Sumpah Palapa, in which he vowed not to eat any food containing spices until he had conquered all of Nusantara under the glory of Majapahit.

 The concept of Nusantara as a unified region was not invented by Gajah Mada in 1336.
 The term Nusantara was first used by Kertanegara of Singhasari in Mula Malurung inscription dated 1255.
 Furthermore, in 1275, the term Cakravala Mandala Dvipantara was used by him to describe the aspiration of united Southeast Asian archipelago under Singhasari and marked the beginning of his efforts to achieve it.
 Dvipantara is a Sanskrit word for the "islands in between", making it a synonym to Nusantara as both dvipa and nusa mean "island".
 Kertanegara envisioned the union of Southeast Asian maritime kingdoms and polities under Singhasari as a bulwark against the rise of the expansionist Mongol-led Yuan dynasty of China.

 In a wider sense, Nusantara in modern language usage includes Austronesian-related cultural and linguistic lands, namely, Indonesia, Malaysia, Singapore, Southern Thailand, the Philippines, Brunei, East Timor and Taiwan, while excluding Papua New Guinea.